mm-nasr/ros2_ibmcloud/README.md

 # ROS2 on IBM Cloud

-This repository holds instructions on how to run ROS2 on IBM Cloud with your custom packages.
-It also holds sample files for illustration.
+In this tutorial, we show how you can easily integrate and run ROS2 on IBM Cloud with your custom packages.

 ROS2 is the new generation of ROS which gives more control over multi-robot formations.
 With the advancements of cloud computing, cloud robotics are becoming more important in today's age.
 In this tutorial, we will go through a short introduction on running ROS2 on IBM Cloud.
 By the end of the tutorial, you will be able to create your own packages in ROS2 and deploy them to the cloud using docker files.